theheraldproject/theheraldproject.github.io/docs.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: page
-title: Squire Documentation
+title: Herald Documentation
-description: Squire developer and integration documentation
+description: Herald developer and integration documentation
 menubar: docs_menu
 ---

 # Documentation

-Why Squire exists, how to get the code, and how to integrate Squire in to your mobile app.
+Why Herald exists, how to get the code, and how to integrate Herald in to your mobile app.

 ## Background

-VMware Squire is an open source Bluetooth Low Energy (BLE) based protocol licensed under the MIT license for the reliable exchange of information between a range of mobile phones.
+VMware Herald is an open source Bluetooth Low Energy (BLE) based protocol licensed under the MIT license for the reliable exchange of information between a range of mobile phones.
-Squire consists of a low-level [BLE protocol](/protocol), with a choice of data [payloads](/payload).
-The [Squire Envelope](/payload/envelope) and
+Herald consists of a low-level [BLE protocol](/protocol), with a choice of data [payloads](/payload).
+The [Herald Envelope](/payload/envelope) and
-[Squire Secured](/payload/secured) payloads are examples for contact tracing applications that provide epidemiological information, individual privacy, ensure security, and allow international interoperability - even between 'centralised' and 'decentralised' contact tracing applications.
+[Herald Secured](/payload/secured) payloads are examples for contact tracing applications that provide epidemiological information, individual privacy, ensure security, and allow international interoperability - even between 'centralised' and 'decentralised' contact tracing applications.

 This site also details our low-level [Bluetooth research findings](/bluetooth).
 These include issues with [distance estimation](/bluetooth/distance), Mobile phone